 - Kryptonite Factor: Neutronium, also known by some as Iso-8.

 - Lamarck Was Right: Averted.
 Adam has three children with Candace/Marlene: Kevin, Max, and Adrienne.
-While all three of his kids are extremely intelligent, and Max is a straight-up Mad Scientist, none of them exhibit any superhuman powers to speak of.
+While all three of his kids are extremely intelligent, and Max is a straight-up Mad Scientist, none of them inherited any of Adam's powers.
 Adam does theorize at one point that proximity to him may have slowed down his family members' aging process, as Candace/Marlene was just as slow to age as he was.

 - That said, New Avengers shows a potential grandkid of his as inheriting his powers, becoming a legacy version of Ms. Marvel.